mattermost/docs/source/administration/config-settings.rst

 **True**: Allow team creation and account signup using email and password.

-**False**: Email signup is disabled and users are not able to invite new members.
+**False**: Email signup is disabled.
 This limits signup to single sign-on services like OAuth or AD/LDAP.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSignUpWithEmail": true`` with options ``true`` and ``false`` for above settings respectively.                     |